DTC + AFT Reset Tool | Paccar MX

 AFT Critical High Soot / Derates

 **The Paccar reset module will not clear the soot level in the DPF Controller.
-The AFT will only clear the 5 mph derate message.**
+The AFT will only clear the 5 mph derate message, and will also reset the EGR derate that goes active when you have an emissions problem**

 Which Engines Covered